-CHAPTER SCOPE

-Article 1

-Subject-matter and scope

-This regulation applies to proceedings conducted by the Commission for the application of Articles 81 and 82 of the Treaty.

-CHAPTER II INITIATION OF PROCEEDINGS

-Article 2

-Initiation of proceedings

-1. The Commission may decide to initiate proceedings with a view to adopting a decision pursuant to Chapter III of Regulation (EC) No 1/2003 at any point in time, but no later than the date on which It issues a preliminary assessment as referred to in Article 9(1) of that Regulation or a statement of objections or the date on which a notice pursuant to Article 27(4) of that Regulation is published, whichever is the earlier.

-2. The Commission may make public the initiation of proceedings, In any appropriate way.
-Before doing so, it shall inform the parties concerned.

-3. The Commission may exercise its powers of investigation pursuant to Chapter V of Regulation (EC) No 1/2003 before initiating proceedings.

-4. The Commission may reject a complaint pursuant to Artide 7 of Regulation (EC) No 1/2003 without initiating proceedings.
+- 1. The Commission may dedde to initiate proceedings with a view to adopting a decision pursuant to Chapter III of Regulation (EC) No 1/2003 at any point in time, but no hter than the date on which it issues a preliminary assessment as referred to in Article 9(1) of that Regulation or a statement of objections or the date on which a notice pursuant to Article 27(4) of that Regulation is published, whichever is the earlier. - 2.
+The Commission may make public the initiation of proceedings, in any appropriate way.
+Before doing so, it shall inform the parties concerned. - 3.
+The Commission may exercise its powers of investigation pursuant to Chapter V of Regulation (EC) No 1/2003 before initiating proceedings. - The Commission may reject a complaint pursuant to Article 7 of Regulation (EC) No 1/2003 without initiating proceedings.

 CHAPTER III INVESTIGATIONS BY M E COMMISSION

-Article 3

 Power to take statements

-1. Where the Commission interviews a person with his consentin accordance with Article 19 of Regulation (EC) No 1/2003, it shall, at the beginning of the interview, state the legal basis and the purpose of the interview, and recall its voluntary nature.
-It shall also inform the person interviewed of its intention to make a record of the interview.

-2. The interview may be conducted by any means including by telephone or electronic means.
+- 1. here the Commission interviews a paragraph son with his consent in accordance with Article 19 of Regulation (EC) No 1/2003, it shapes the beginning of the interview, state the legal bans and the purpose of the interview, and recall its voluntary nature.
+It shall also inform the person interviewed of its intention to make a record of the interview. - 2.
+The interview may be conducted by any means including by telephone or electronic means. - 3.
+The Commission may record the statements made by the persons interviewed in any form.
+A copy of any recording shall be made available to the person interviewed for approval.
+Where necessary, the Commission shall set a time-limit within which the person interviewed may communicate to it any correction to be made to the statement